cpp-for-yourself/lectures-and-homeworks/homeworks/1.1_hello_world_dissection/homework.md

 # Hello homework!

 Your task will be to implement a C++ program that prints "Hello World!" to the terminal when run.
+See the [lecture](../../lectures/1.1_hello_world_dissection.md) on this topic too!

 If you get lost while submitting homework, just watch the [tutorial video](https://youtu.be/Nl0u04XgxGQ) again 😉